Pacific Theater aircraft carrier operations during World War II: Guadalcanal (Aug 1942 – Feb 1943)

 Unlike Halsey, some of his superiors opposed risking more naval resources to hold Guadalcanal.
 In the Atlantic, an Allied invasion force was on its way to North Africa, and German U-boats were taking an enormous toll on merchant shipping.
 Supplies for the British Army in Egypt were still being routed the long haul around the Cape of Good Hope because of the danger to Allied shipping in the Mediterranean.
 American planners were still contemplating an invasion of France from Britain as early as 1943 and wanted to conserve resources for that operation.
 However, on October 24, while the assault on Henderson Field was in progress, President Roosevelt overruled those arguing for conserving resources for deployment in Europe and, supporting Admiral King and General MacArthur, insisted that Guadalcanal be reinforced.

-To oppose Yamamoto's powerful Combined Fleet, Halsey, operating from Noumea, had 33 warships including two fleet carriers with 136 aircraft and two battleships.
+To oppose Yamamoto's powerful Combined Fleet, Halsey, operating from Nouméa, had 33 warships including two fleet carriers with 136 aircraft and two battleships.
 The 60 aircraft at Henderson Field were 450 miles away from the Santa Cruz Islands, beyond their range.
 Task Forces 16 and 17 were combined as Task Force 61 under the command of Admiral Thomas Kinkaid.
 Task Force 64 was under the command of Admiral Willis Lee who, like Kinkaid, reported directly to Nimitz.
 Admiral Kondo had a 3:2 advantage in strike aircraft over Admiral Kinkaid.
 In addition, Kondo's air groups contained the remainder of the 3,500 highly prized, highly trained, and now highly experienced pilots with which Japan began the war.
 In comparison, Enterprise squadrons consisted of an integrated mix of experienced squadron leaders and pilots with only three months training.
 Hornet's dive bomber and fighter squadrons were experienced, but the torpedo squadrons were not.
 Halsey understood the numerical odds but, characteristically, sought to even the odds by aggressively taking the initiative.
 He ordered Kinkaid to go looking for trouble north of the Santa Cruz Islands and intercept enemy forces approaching Guadalcanal.